onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Damaged people damage people - how do we reduce damage?
 How do we reduce suffering?

+what if we penalized people for not appropriately ranking things by relevance and instead trying to push for their own agenda?
+What if there was retroactive scoring and a longer-term incentive to have high reputation?

+The most important book is about how society should go about continually producing the most important book which is about its directionality, self-awareness renewal - about its autopoiesis

 > "Karma is, just as the root of the word suggests, simply the net effects of each action or agency.
 This net effect should be viewed with collapsed time and space dimensions, meaning that even suffering caused to creatures at great distance in time and space – or across long causal chains of events – has the same value.
 Same goes for bliss caused.
 This means that good actions are good because they have favorable or desirable consequences for sentient beings, and bad actions are bad because they have unfavorable or undesirable consequences for sentient beings.
 That’s it.
 That is the meaning of Karma.
 It is so by perfect logical necessity, by definition.
 It is universal and all-pervading.
 It has always been true and it will always be true.
 To know and act according to this truth is good, always has been and always will be.
 To ignore or neglect this truth is bad, always has been, and always will be.
 It is hard, scientific, logical, secular Karmic law.
 There is no escape from it.
 There never has been and there never will be.
 >